sipha-parser/sipha/README.md

 ### Current Status

-Incremental parsing is fully implemented with complete node reuse and cache management:
+Incremental parsing is fully implemented in version 0.5.0 with complete node reuse and cache management:

-- [X] **Node reuse**: Unchanged subtrees are automatically identified and reused
+- [X] **Node reuse**: Unchanged subtrees are automatically identified and reused from previous parses
-- [X] **Cache population**: Parse results are cached for future reuse
+- [X] **Cache population**: Parse results are cached and can be reused for future parses
 - [X] **Affected range computation**: Only affected regions are re-parsed
-- [X] **Smart invalidation**: Cache entries are invalidated based on edit locations
+- [X] **Smart cache invalidation**: Cache entries are invalidated based on edit locations
+- [X] **Cross-session caching**: Persistent parse cache enables node reuse across multiple parse sessions

-The parser automatically integrates reusable nodes from previous parses, providing significant performance improvements for interactive editing scenarios.
+The parser automatically integrates reusable nodes from previous parses and queries the persistent cache during parsing, providing significant performance improvements for interactive editing scenarios.

 ## GLR Parsing